kenvandemar/AttendanceKid/README.md

-# AttendanceKid
+# README #
-This is used for kindergarten attendance checking
+This repo is about Attendance written in React Native
+* Repo owner or admin
+* Other community or team contact